-Here, we look at how door manufacturers such as Origin treat security and safety as their highest priority and incorporate it into their designs.
-We answer your common queries on bifold door security to ensure you know how to find a strong and secure option for your home.
+Here, we look at how door manufacturers such as Origin prioritise security and safety, making it integral to their designs.
+We answer your questions about bifold door security to ensure you understand how to find a strong and secure external door.

 General security features